pytask-dev/pytask/docs/tutorials/how_to_set_up_a_project.rst

 How to set up a project
 =======================

-This tutorial shows you how to set up your project with a simple structure.
+This tutorial shows you how to set up your project.

 The directory structure